usc-isi-i2/festival-text-to-speech-service/README.md

 	- To test Festival client and server, direct your browser to "localhost:{PORT}/festival_service/rest/audiotest/get/hello" which should return a wav file of the word "hello"
 + Details about the source code:
 	- Client.java is the actual Festival client.
 It communicates with the Festival server using Scheme commands and returns a byte array of the audio file in some uncompressed format (wav, nist, ulaw, etc.).
 		This class handles customization of server location, voice selection, text mode (not demonstrated...see manual), and file type.
-		As it is, all options except the file type have been hard-coded into the client class, though of course they can easily be changed to parameters.
+Currently, the default settings for audio are WAV format and the cmu_us_awb_arctic_clunits voice.
+Overloaded functions have been provided to change those parameters.
 	- Festival_service.java demonstrates how to call the Festival client.
 The first function, returnSound() gets the desired text from the URL and returns the audio file in raw, binary format.
 The second function, returnSound2() receives a JSON and returns a JSON as well.
 		This second function offers an example of how to parse the wav-format header for information about the audio (sampling rate, number of samples).
 The audio file itself is returned as a base64 string inside the JSON.
 		If any audio conversions are to be done, this should be the class to do either it or call upon the class that does.